foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 ### Initial Setup

-To with custom ARC EM/HS platform, you need the following :
+To use a custom ARC EM/HS/VPX platform, you need the following :
 * Synopsys MetaWare
 Development Toolkit version 2021.03 or higher
 * Make tool (make or gmake)